codatio/codat-docs/blog/240505-deprecation-rule-based-email-notifications.md

 authors: dcoplowe
 ---

-On **July 10, 2024**, we will deprecate rule-based email following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).
+On **July 10, 2024**, we will deprecate the rule-based email notification functionality following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).

 <!--truncate-->

 Email notifications are currently managed by our webhook rules service.
-After the deprecation date this service will no longer exist.
-Users can use our [Zapier integration](/using-the-api/webhooks/zapier-integration) to trigger automated workflows that send an email or a message in slack.
+After the deprecation date, this service will no longer exist.
+Instead, you can use our [Zapier integration](/using-the-api/webhooks/zapier-integration) to trigger automated workflows that send an email notification or a Slack message.

 ### Action required

-To continue receiving email notifications use our [Zapier integration](/using-the-api/webhooks/zapier-integration) to create a workflow using the 'Email by Zapier' action.
+To continue receiving email notifications, use our [Zapier integration](/using-the-api/webhooks/zapier-integration) to create a workflow using the 'Email by Zapier' action.

 ### Expected impact if no action is taken

-If no action is taken by **July 10, 2024**, you will stop receiving email notifications created using [our rules as emails](/using-the-api/webhooks/legacy/receive-webhooks-as-email) feature.
+If no action is taken by **July 10, 2024**, you will stop receiving email notifications created using our [Receive webhooks events via email](/using-the-api/webhooks/legacy/receive-webhooks-as-email) feature.